SignifyHQ/collateral-contract-integration-examples/src/solana/examples/collateralTeamTransfer/README.md

 ### Step 1: Generate the Request

-First, import the types and create a `TransferCollateralTeamRequest` with the new information for the collateral:
+First, import the types and create a `TransferCollateralTeamRequest` with the new information for the collateral account:

 ```typescript
 import { TransferCollateralTeamRequest } from "./types";